ironhack-labs/lab-javascript-chronometer/README.md

 **This lab is primarily split into two main parts**:

-- part 1: logic (the code you will add in the `javascript/chronometer.js`) and
+- Part 1: the logic (which you will be adding to the `javascript/chronometer.js` file).
-- part 2: DOM manipulation so we can visually represent and showcase the previously written logic (the code you will add in the `javascript/index.js`).
+- Part 2: the DOM manipulation. so we can visually represent and showcase the previously written logic (the code you will add in the `javascript/index.js`).

 It is **mandatory** for you to use the following:

-- [`setInterval()`](https://www.w3schools.com/jsref/met_win_setinterval.asp) method to update the chronometer on each second,
+- The [`setInterval()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) method to update the chronometer on each second.
-- a class to create a JavaScript object that encapsulates all the `Chronometer` functionalities.
+- A class to create a JavaScript object that encapsulates all the `Chronometer` functionalities.

+`setInterval` is a method available on the global scope.
+It can be called with a function as first argument and a number of milliseconds as the second argument.
+It will run said function every number of milliseconds that you passed it.

+When called, `setInterval` returns a number that can be used to identify the _interval_ that was initialized.
+That same interval can later be stopped by running `clearInterval` and passing it the id of the interval we want to interrupt.

 ### Iteration 1: The logic